-Baby Monitors with LED Lights Alerts for Deaf Parents
+Top Baby Monitors with LED-Light Alerts for Deaf Moms and Dads

 If you are completely unable to hear any sound from your baby he/she cries, LED lights can be helpful to notify you that the baby needs your attention.
 With LED lights, all you need to do is turn the parent unit to face upwards and it will light up when the baby cries.

 A number of baby monitors have LED light levels showing the sound level from the child.
 If the child’s crying is very loud, the LED level could be 5 and when the child is crying or cowing, the LED light level could be 1 or 2.
 This segmentation helps deaf parents to respond accordingly.
 LED lights are however ineffective when you are asleep as you are unable to see the bright light coming from the parent unit.
 Some baby monitors have combined the LED lights alerts with vibration alerts to make sure that you don’t miss any cry from your baby.